AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 **Expected output**

-The GUI displays the group list, just like with the [add-group](#adding-a-new-group-add-group) command, but with the specified group removed from it.
+The GUI displays the group list command, but with the specified group removed from it.
+See [add-group](#adding-a-new-group-add-group) for a similar example of the expected output.

 #### Editing a group: `edit-group`